-3 Review permittee owned construction plans annually that will result in the disturbances of greater than or equal to one acre, or are part of a common plan of development or sale that will result in the disturbance of one or more acres for compliance with the CGP Goal Met; the permittee did not have any applicable construction sites during the reporting period.
-3 Maintain standard operating procedures in effect annually Goal Met; standard operating procedures have been developed and are currently being implemented.
-3 Conduct at least 1 inspection cycle per quarter for active construction sites Goal Met; 4 inspection cycles were conducted during the reporting period.
-3 Maintain standard operating procedures in effect annually Goal Met; standard operating procedures have been developed and are currently being implemented.
+3 Review 100% of permittee owned construction plans annually that will result in the disturbances of greater than or equal to one acre, or are part of a common plan of development or sale that will result in the disturbance of one or more acres for compliance with the CGP Goal Met; the permittee did not have any applicable construction sites during the reporting period.
+3 Annually conduct 1 review of the plan review, inspection and enforcement standard operating procedures and preform any necessary updates Goal Met; annual review of standard operating procedures was conducted on 6/09/2023.
+3 Conduct at least 4 inspection cycles per year to identify active construction sites Goal Met; 4 inspection cycles were conducted during the reporting period.
+3 Annually conduct 1 review of the regulatory mechanisms and perform any necessary updates Goal Met; annual review of regulatory mechanisms (standard operating procedures) was conducted on 6/09/2023.
 3 Develop or post on the stormwater website at least 2 types of media and/or materials annually to help facilitate public reporting of stormwater quality issues Goal Met; 2 types of brochures and stormwater quality website were made available.
-3 Conduct training at least once per permit term Not Due Yet 4 Review development plans for the inclusion of post construction controls annually Goal Met; 0 development plans were submitted for review within the regulated area.
-4 Maintain standard operating procedures in effect annually Goal Met; standard operating procedures have been developed and are currently being implemented.
+3 Conduct training for at least 80% of the permittees' MS4 staff once per permit term Goal Met; employee training was conducted for at least 80% of the MS4 field staff during the current permit term.